 3) Don't forget, you need a permit for each day that you set foot on Indian land.
 (Cold Springs is located on Indian land.)

 There is a decent place to camp near water on the USFS side of the fence that delineates the Indian Reservation boundary.
-The campsite is located approximately 1.5 miles from the Cold Springs trailhead near the stream that comes down from the Scenic Pass.
+The campsite is located approximately 1.5 miles from the Cold Springs trailhead near Relic Stream, which comes down from the Scenic Pass.
 Keep in mind there are cattle upstream.
-A good water filter is required to safely drink this water.
+A good water filter is absolutely required to safely drink this water.

 To reach the campsite, head south and follow the low-use trail and cairns for approx 1/2 mile from the USFS sign that marks the Dry Creek trail.
 (This sign is located 1/2 mile south of the USFS sign that marks the Ink Wells trail.)
 If you can't find the trail, just follow the boundary fence south through the cow meadow and short patch of forest as best you can until the ridge starts to drop off steeply.
 The campsite is right there in a flat open area.
 You'll hear the stream 1/10th of a mile to the southwest.
 The cairns lead to the stream but pass right by the campsite.